 Tuition Fees

-2. Tuition fees shall be payable, depending on the programme, on either on a programme or modular basis.
-The level of fees shall be approved and published by the University Council from time to time.
-Except where students are paying by a stage payment plan approved by the Bursar, tuition fees should be paid in full by the end of Semester One (taught students) and within three months of their initial registration or re-registration date (research students).
+2. Tuition fees shall be payable, depending on the programme, on either a programme or modular basis.
+The level of fees shall be approved and published by the University Council.
+Except where students are paying by a stage payment plan approved by the Director of Finance or their nominee, tuition fees should be paid in full by the end of Semester One (full-time taught students), within three months of each module registration (part-time taught students)and within three months of their initial registration or re-registration date (research students).

 3. Tuition fees are the responsibility of the student.
 Where the student has nominated a sponsor, but that sponsor fails to pay within the time limits specified in this regulation, the student shall be liable for the fees.